· Programming · 12 min read

 Here is what most people do not realize.

-When athletes open their workout, they do not just see “do the Blue version.”
+When athletes open their workout, they do not just see "do the Blue version."
 They see individual scaling tags on specific elements within the workout.
-Pull-ups might show one level.
-Front squats might show another.
-Core work might show a third.
+Their pull-up level might be Blue, while their front squat level may be Purple and their core might be Orange.

 That is because the system does not just assign one level to a person.
 It scales each element of the workout independently, based on that athlete's assessed data in the matching category.
 An athlete might be at one level overall, but their upper body pull is behind and their squat strength is ahead.
 The workout reflects that, element by element.